 Lighting and Navigation

-Consider installing motion sensors to turn lights on to make it easier for the dementia sufferer to see if they wake up in the middle of the night.
+Consider installing motion sensors to turn lights on to make it easier for the person living with dementia to see if they wake up in the middle of the night.
 They could be disoriented, so seeing familiar surroundings can be beneficial.
 Alternatively, you can set up a nightlight in their room or even in an adjacent room to provide some minimal light.

 It is also important to make easy, navigable paths around the room.
 You might even want to install grab bars to prevent falls.
 Also, make sure that any furniture that could be used for leverage or balance assistance is well-secured and cannot be toppled over.